tweag/python-monorepo-example/9999-99-99-bazel-haskell.md

 caching, optimized dependency analysis and parallel execution, so you get fast and incremental builds provided dependencies are declared precisely.
 Bazel is clever.
-Rules can have multiple outputs produced by sequences of cations, but Bazel will only rerun precisely those actions that produce the smallest subset of outputs strictly necessary to build the given top-level target given on the command-line.
+Rules can have multiple outputs produced by sequences of actions, but Bazel will only rerun precisely those actions that produce the smallest subset of outputs strictly necessary to build the given top-level target given on the command-line.

 Bazel is very serious about recompilation avoidance.
 Because it knows the entirety of the dependency graph, it can detect precisely which parts of the build graph are invariant under a rebuild of some of the depndencies.
 For example, it will relink your Haskell app but won't rebuild any Haskell code if only a C file changed without altering any C header files, even if this was a C file of a package deep in the